frankwang98/autoware.universe_comment/control/pid_longitudinal_controller/README.md

 This module has four state transitions as shown below in order to handle special processing in a specific situation.

 - **DRIVE**
   - Executes target velocity tracking by PID control.
+PID循迹跟踪
-  - It also applies the delay compensation and slope compensation.
+  - It also applies the delay compensation and slope compensation. 延迟补偿和斜率补偿
 - **STOPPING**
   - Controls the motion just before stopping.
-  - Special sequence is performed to achieve accurate and smooth stopping.
+  - Special sequence is performed to achieve accurate and smooth stopping. 急停中
 - **STOPPED**
-  - Performs operations in the stopped state (e.g. brake hold)
+  - Performs operations in the stopped state (e.g. brake hold) 保持急停
 - **EMERGENCY**.
   - Enters an emergency state when certain conditions are met (e.g., when the vehicle has crossed a certain distance of a stop line).
   - The recovery condition (whether or not to keep emergency state until the vehicle completely stops) or the deceleration in the emergency state are defined by parameters.